BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 hominidae_dist <- dist.ml(hominidae, model = "F81")
 ```

-Take a look at `hominidae_mt` - you will see it is a matrix of the distance between the sequences - i.e. in terms of the number of nucleotide substitions.
+Take a look at `hominidae_dist`.
+You will see it is a matrix of the distance or difference between the sequences.
+The distances are based on the number of nucleotide substitutions, and the actual values depend on the model we use---here, the F81.
+It is not straightforward to interpret how much the groups differ from the numbers directly, but in general, the larger the number the greater the genetic distance.

 Next we can create our trees.
 For an UPGMA tree, we use the `upgma` function:

 ```r